raft-tech/raft-tech.github.io/services-cloud-native.md

 main_nav: false
 order: 2
 featimg: /assets/pressBanner.jpg
-pageTitle: How we do Cloud Native?
+pageTitle: How we do Cloud Native
 pageTitle2: Our Expertise
 pageText: Cloud Native Application Development isn't just a buzzword to us.
 We’ve built a culture of automation, orchestration, and security that is at the core of our organization.
 Our team integrates infrastructure as code, open source software, and SRE expertise to manage scalable clusters.
 header: Automation driven operations culture